PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 3 - Chunks Building + Saving/Lecture/english.md

     }
 ```

-In the IsSolid function we *will* make it will just be doing...
+In the IsSolid function we *will* make (later) it will just be doing...

 ```
     if number = 0
         return false // air
 ```

-Now we can go ahead and set the chunk data using the `GetPerlinVoxel()` function.
+Now we can go ahead and set the chunk's data using the `GetPerlinVoxel()` function.

 ```cs
 public class Chunk2 : MonoBehaviour